williamzhangNU/VAGEN/README.md

 # Project Roadmap
-- 🗓️ Mar 25, 2025: We release VAGEN, a multi-turn reinforcement learning framework for training VLM Agents!
+- 🗓️ May 25, 2025: We release our paper **"Reinforcing Visual State Reasoning for Multi-Turn VLM Agents"** and the VAGEN framework.
 - [ ] Merge to RAGEN for better package mangement
 - [ ] Expand evaluation framework to more diverse visual environments
 - [ ] Scaling to larger models and applying TRICO to text-only tasks